Our Guide to LGBT Gay Travel Resources will reveal useful sites, apps, links, and more to help you better organize your vacations.

 Grindr

-Firstly, we’d like to present you in our Gay Travel Resources Guide with perhaps an unusual option.
+Firstly, we’d like to present you with an unusual option in our Gay Travel Resources Guide.
 However, we’re not going to stress the safety issue.
 Grindr has changed how we find sex, love, or even friends.
 Still, it also enabled a lot more connections.
 And yes, it would help to be cautious of who you might meet through an app.
 Still, it’s simply a matter of knowing and trusting your instincts.

 Other Apps